PresenceAutomation/face-recognition-iam-rest-api/README.md

 ## Parameters
 All optional and compulsory parameters are passed as part of the request body.

+## Media Types
+Supported image formats by the API calls : jpeg, png and tiff

 ## Root Endpoint
 A `GET` request can be issued to the root endpoint to check for successful connection :